An Introduction to Gulp.js - SitePoint

 Step 6: Automate Tasks

 We’ve been running one task at a time.
-We can run them all in one command by adding a new
+We can run them all in one command by exporting a

 gulpfile.js:

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!